 The Furies of ancient Greek mythology were based on far older secret societies comprised of African women who had the same social roles and functions as they did over in the Aegean.

-The Furies of the Hellenistic world were somewhat of a moralistic police force comprised of feminine nature spirits.
+The Furies of the Hellenistic world were somewhat of a moralistic police force made of Black women utilizing nature spirits.
 They punished men who were immoral and transgressed internal laws by breaking external oaths and taboos.